batfish/batfish/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is and what you expect to happen instead.

 **Runnable example**
-Fill in the `TXT` below and add commands or questions (e.g., `bf.q.initIssues().answer()`) so that the code snippet, when run, serves as a standalone, working example of your problem.

-The Batfish team will run your code example as-is and expect to see the problem demonstrated.
-Failure to provide a runnable, working example will very likely delay or entirely prevent a response to your issue.

-If you are concerned about the secrecy of your configuration, feel free to anonymize it manually or use [netconan](https://pypi.org/project/netconan/) to anonymize it.
-However, the anonymized configuration must still demonstrate your issue when we run the code below.

-You may attach a configuration file or an entire snapshot to the issue, and we can use `bf.init_snapshot` instead, however, the example must when run demonstrate your issue.

 ```py
 from pybatfish.client.session import Session
 TXT = """